fpcorso/data-blog/content/2021-07-29-recurring-aws-lambda.md

 If you are copying in that same sample code, remember to update the "handler" setting in the runtime settings.
 Then, click the "Deploy" button.

-## Setting The AWS Lambda Function On A Recurring Schedule
+## Setting the AWS Lambda Function on a Recurring Schedule

 Now that I have the sample function in place, let's go to AWS's EventBridge.